theobald-software/theobald-software.github.io/_includes/_content/en/tables/table-joins.md

 4. Optional: Switch to the *WHERE clause* tab and specify a [WHERE clause](./where-clause).

 {: .box-note }
-**Note**: Pay attention to the [WHERE clause restrictions ](./where-clause#where-clause-restrictions) when specifying a WHERE-clause to the right table of table joins using a LEFT OUTER JOIN.
+**Note**: pay attention to the [WHERE clause restrictions ](./where-clause#where-clause-restrictions) when specifying a WHERE-clause to the right table of table joins using a LEFT OUTER JOIN.

 In the *Joins* tab, click **Edit** (pencil icon) to display joining options. <br>
 In the depicted example a left outer join on tables MARA (left table) and MAKT (right table) on the field MATNR is performed.
 A WHERE clause on *MAKT~SPRAS = 'EN'* is specified.<br>